Rabbies_Logotype_Hero_Navy_RGB_AW.png

 But it was when the TV series aired in 2014 that the world turned its gaze to Scotland.

-Now, Scotland has always been popular, we know it firsthand.
+Now, touring Scotland has always been popular, we know it firsthand.
 But Outlander did for Scotland what Harry Potter did for England.
 Since the show’s release, people all over the world have flocked to Scotland hoping that they might meet their very own Jamie.
 Or perhaps join a rebellion.
 Or simply to wander the stunning landscapes.

 No Jacobite rebellions here, and sadly Jamie is only fictional, but we do have plenty of sites to see.
 And fans are happy with that.
 It’s as good a place to start as any, and the main reason people visit Scotland if they’re an Outlander fan.
 They want to see the sites where the show was filmed.
 That's what we did a few months ago, when Rabbie's own Bron explored some of the Outlander locations on the 1-day Outlander Adventure from Edinburgh.

-Your journey is likely to begin in Edinburgh, and you might be surprised to know that there are several locations within the city limits itself that are linked to the show.
+Your journey is likely to begin from Edinburgh, and you might be surprised to know that there are several locations within the city limits itself that are linked to the show.
 Here are just a couple that we love.
 It goes without saying but, there be spoilers ahead, Sassenach.

 1. Signet Library